MEMBER LOGIN CONTACT US

-Each of the five BQs explores a different issue related to the acquisition and use of knowledge, and invites students to formulate their answers via different subject areas, personal experiences, and events and issues going on in the contemporary world.
+Each BQ explores a different issue related to the acquisition and use of knowledge, and invites students to formulate their answers via different subject areas, personal experiences, and events and issues going on in the contemporary world.

 The Big Questions ask five crucial questions about knowledge.
-Each one forms the basis of both our mini-lessons, and our BQ units of full-length lessons (we’ll be releasing these units in the Spring of 2025).
+Each one forms the basis of both our mini-lessons, and our BQ units of full-length critical thinking lessons (available from August 2026).

 This means you can dive into the BQs to any depth, depending on whether your school offers a stand-alone critical thinking course, promotes critical thinking via existing lessons, or offers a combination of both.